goduphi/ping/README.md

 # Ping
-### This program was written as a submission for an internship position for systems at Cloudflare.
+### This program was written as a submission for an internship position at Cloudflare.

 Compile on Linux using gcc
 Compilation instruction: gcc ./ping.c -o ping -g